DZR-Lab/AF2_screening/README.md

 	- The slurm directives provided with these scripts presume that you are an O2 user with permissions to submit jobs to the Rudner Lab's GPUs.
 You will need to edit the `#SBATCH` headers appropriately if this is not the case.
 - Query protein sequence in FASTA format
 - Proteome to be screened against
+	- I recommend downloading from [Uniprot](https://www.uniprot.org/proteomes?query=*).
+The file should be in `.tsv` format and contain at least the following columns: "Entry" "Sequence" "Length"

 ## instructions